leo90614/Mini-Ai-Pipeline/README.md

 - Pretrained models make it easy to build working pipelines quickly.
 - Simple rule-based systems break easily when language becomes slightly more complex.
 - Checking mistakes manually helps understand model strengths and weaknesses.

+I also found that accuracy and F1-score captured the performance of this task quite well, especially because the dataset was balanced.
+Recall was particularly informative in showing the baseline’s weaknesses.

 Overall, this project helped me clearly see how all pieces of an AI system fit together.